 A simple 5-step framework for transforming any type of text to video

-Instead of teaching you how to simply paste text into a video editing tool, our in-house learning experts took the time to develop a 5-step framework for converting text to video.
+Instead of teaching you how to simply paste text into video editing tools, our in-house learning experts took the time to develop a 5-step framework for converting text to video.

 Step 1: Start with a purpose

-The first building block of video creation is ideation.
+The first building block of creating engaging videos is ideation.

 Think about why you want to transform text into video content in the first place:

 - What is the target audience?

 - Where will your audience view the video?

 Do you want to summarize an article and entice users to read further?
 Maybe you want to explain a concept?
 Demonstrate a skill?

 The purpose of your video will determine its structure and how you approach the conversion process.